A Curated Stay at Le Petit Manoir, Franschhoek

 The hotel (along with its deli and fine-dining restaurant) are located almost at the centre of Huguenot Road (the main road through Franschhoek) and so is perfectly placed for exploring the town and surrounding areas.

 Being that there are only four rooms, the boutique establishment is able to offer a really personalised stay.
 The rooms are beautifully decorated, using the space thoughtfully.
-The décor is elegant in its simplicity, crisp white linens, colour and texture from cushions and occasional chairs.
+The décor is elegant in its simplicity, crisp white linens with colour and texture from cushions and occasional chairs.

 The bathroom is open and features an awesome power shower, a backlit LED mirror and divinely aromatic Molton Brown amenities.
-The room we stayed in featured a contemporary freestanding bath that, given the drought situation, sadly didn’t get used but looked amazing!
+The room we stayed in featured a contemporary freestanding bath that is perfect for a relaxing soak.

 A Dining Experience at Le Petit Manoir

+New head chef, Scott Philip Armstrong, has worked at JAN in Nice and brings his style of fine dining to this foodie hotspot.
 The restaurant itself, like the rest of the hotel, is meticulously curated.
-Every last detail has been thought of down to beautiful glassware and stylish crockery and cutlery.
+Every last detail has been thought of down to stunning glassware and stylish crockery and cutlery.
 Everything seems to fit together like a puzzle and the result is quite beautiful.